 Follow the on-screen instructions to complete the upgrade process.
 This process may take some time according to your network speed and system performance.

-Once the upgrade finished, wizard will reboot your system after the confirmation.
+Once the upgrade finished, the wizard will reboot your system after the confirmation.

 Step 4 – Verify Ubuntu Distribution Details